kiobu/naisu/livequery/README.md

+# Deprecation

+This version of LiveQuery is deprecated.
+See https://github.com/kiobu/livequery for updates.

 # LiveQuery

 LiveQuery is a program that is used to fetch messages sent on Source game servers and post them to a Discord channel.
 Currently, it is embedded within my own Naisu bot, but will eventually become a standalone project.